cr0sh/lc3-rs/README.md

 If `instruction-trace` feature is enabled, contents of `ir` will be printed into stderr as a parsed `Instruction` enum _before_ the instruction is executed.

 Additionally, on Windows, CRLF line endings will be automatically converted into LF.
 If you prefer not to do this, enable `disable-crlf-compat-windows` feature when building.
+On other platforms, this feature does nothing.

 ## License